IBM/deploy-graph-db-container/README.md

-# Deploy OrientDB container on Bluemix Kubernetes
+# Deploy OrientDB container on IBM Cloud Kubernetes

 *Read this in other languages: [한국어](README-ko.md).*

 [Graph databases](https://en.wikipedia.org/wiki/Graph_database), such as [OrientDB](https://github.com/orientechnologies/orientdb), store data in a graph structure consisting of nodes, edges and properties.
 Graph databases, by design, allow simple and fast retrieval of complex hierarchical structures in a much more efficient manner than relational databases.
 [Gremlin](https://tinkerpop.apache.org/gremlin.html) is a standardised graph traversal language for retrieving data from graph databases (the way SQL is for RDBMS).

-In this journey we show you how to quickly deploy OrientDB on Bluemix Container Service, so that you can leverage it for your team's development and test purposes.
+In this journey we show you how to quickly deploy OrientDB on IBM Cloud Container Service, so that you can leverage it for your team's development and test purposes.

-[IBM Bluemix Container Service](https://cloud.ibm.com/docs/containers/cs_ov.html#cs_ov) combines [Docker](https://docs.docker.com/get-started/) and [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) to deliver powerful tools to automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts by using the Kubernetes APIs.
+[IBM Cloud Container Service](https://cloud.ibm.com/docs/containers/cs_ov.html#cs_ov) combines [Docker](https://docs.docker.com/get-started/) and [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) to deliver powerful tools to automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts by using the Kubernetes APIs.

 This journey gives you step by step instructions for:
-* Deploying OrientDB container on Bluemix Kubernetes.
+* Deploying OrientDB container on IBM Cloud Kubernetes.
 * Storing the desired OrientDB password in Kubernetes secret.
 * Configuring the persistent storage for OrientDB volumes by making use of Kubernetes persistent volume claim.
 * Opening the deployed OrientDB's console as well as Gremlin console by making use of Kubernetes feature of getting a shell to a running container.